kittykatattack/learningPixi/README.md

 ```
 <script src="pixi.js/bin/pixi.js"></script>
 ```
+(If you prefer, you could link to the `pixi.min.js` file instead as I suggested in the previous section.
+The minified file might actually run slightly faster, and it will certainly load faster.
+The advantage to using the un-minified plain JS file is that the compiler thinks there's a bug in Pixi's source code, it will give you an error message that displays the questionable code in a readable format.
+This is useful while you're working on a project, because even if the bug isn't in Pixi, the error might give you a hint as to what's wrong with your own code.)

 In this **Learning Pixi** repository (what you're reading now!) you'll find a folder called `examples`.
 Open it and you'll find a file called `helloWorld.html`.
-Assuming that the wesberver is running in this repository's root directory, this is how the `helloWorld.html` file correctly links to Pixi and checks that it's
+Assuming that the webserver is running in this repository's root directory, this is how the `helloWorld.html` file correctly links to Pixi and checks that it's
 working:
 ```